schmettow/New_Stats/docs/Generalized_Linear_Models.md

-### Logistic (aka Binomial) regression (#logistic_regression)
+### Logistic (aka Binomial) regression (#logistic-reg)

-#### REDACT

 In the last section, we have seen how Poisson regression applies, when outcome variables are count numbers.
 More strictly, Poisson regression applies to count data, when there is no upper limit to counts (or if this limit is extremely large, as in the Smart Smurfer example).
-When the outcome variable is counts, but an upper limit exists and is known, logistic regression is the better model.
+When the outcome variable is counts, but an upper limit exists and is known, *logistic regression* is an appropriate model.
 Such a situation often arises, when the counts are successes in a fixed number  of trials.
-More precisely, logistic regression has the following properties:
+More brief, logistic regression has the following properties:

 1. The outcome variable has a zero lower bound and a fixed upper bound, e.g. number of trials $k$.
-1. The linear predictors are on a *logit scale*, which is reversed by a *logistic function*.
+1. The linear predictors are on a *logit scale* also called *log-odds*, which is reversed by a *logistic function*.
 1. The random component follows a *binomial distribution*.
 1. Due to the former, the variance of randomness is largest at $\mu = 0.5$ or $\eta = 1$ and declines towards both boundaries, taking a characteristic cigar shape.

+Logistic regression applies for discrete outcomes, just like Poisson regression.
+The difference is that logistic regression has a finite number of possible outcomes, which is teh number of trials plus one.
+In the following section, I will first introduce logistic regression for when there is only one trial per observation, with two possible outcomes.
+That is called a *dichotomous outcomes*.
+This has some interesting applications for outcomes that are not exactly  quantitative, like any other outcome variable covered in this book.
+Namely, we can apply logistic regression to variables that denote two classes.
+In the subsequent section, we will look at logistic regression for when there is more than one trial.
+The most difficult part of logistic regression is to report the estimated coefficients in an intelligible manner, which will be covered in the final section.

+#### Dichotomous outcomes {#dich-outcomes}

 The most simple form of successes-in-trials measure is when there is only one trial.
 This is called a *dichtotomous* variable, and that is very common: